 Scheme for identification of PPT1 substrates.
-(A) WT and PPT1 KO synaptosomes were assessed to determine baseline protein levels palmitoylated (proteome) and (palmitome) levels protein Resin-Assisted following Acyl (Acyl-RAC).
-Capture Acyl-RAC is a method to isolate palmitoylated proteins sepharose beads.
-Levels of isolated proteins can be quantified to assess palmitome

-[」]changes in PPT1 KO vs. WT.
+(A) WT and PPT1 KO synaptosomes were assessed to determine baseline protein levels (proteome) and palmitoylated protein levels (palmitome) following Acyl Resin-Assisted Capture (Acyl-RAC).
+(B) Acyl-RAC is a method to isolate palmitoylated proteins on thiopropyl sepharose beads.
+Levels of isolated proteins can be quantified to assess palmitome changes in PPT1 KO vs. WT.